 - Cooling fan

 If I had to name the single most important feature to consider on a treadmill, I’d go with running surface.
 I know, a lot of you might be surprised I didn’t say motor.

-But to me, running surface is the most important because it really dictates how comfortable you’re ultimately going to be during your workouts.
+But to me, the running surface is the most important because it really dictates how comfortable you’re ultimately going to be during your workouts.

-If the belt is too narrow, you’ll be scared that you’re going to fall off if you drift a little.
-If it’s too short, you’re gonna have to shorten your stride.
+If the belt is too narrow, you’ll be scared that you’re going to fall off if you drift a little – and if it’s too short, you’re gonna have to shorten your stride.